future-architect/cheetah-grid/packages/docs/README.md

 Partial of the `<script>`.

-### handlebars valiables
+### handlebars variables

-The following valiables are available.
+The following variables are available.

 #### lang_ja